A Solved problem 5-1 for the elastic and plastic Moduli.

 How to evaluate Mp for part b of solved problem 5-1?

 Mp=Zx*Fy, the plastic moment can be estimated as the product of Zx by the yield stress Fy.Zx=121.957 inch3, while Fy=50 ksi.
 The final estimated value is shown in the next slide.
-The Mp value for the solved problem 5-1 is 508.0 ft. kips.
+The Mp value for a solved problem 5-1 is 508.0 ft. kips.

 This is the pdf file to illustrate this post.